Jannick05/DiscordMerge/readme.md

 ## Contributing
 We appreciate contributions from the community!
 If you're interested in contributing to DiscordMerge, please follow contact me on discord: `jannick_05`.

----

-**Note:** DiscordMerge is not affiliated with or endorsed by Discord or Mojang.
-Minecraft is a trademark of Mojang Synergies AB.
-Discord is a trademark of Discord, Inc.